What Is the Next Big Cryptocurrency To Explode in 2022?

 “I believe we are in the early stages of a multi-decade secular shift towards digital assets, as the evolution from an analog to digital world has been transformed forever due to COVID-19,” Dorman told GOBankingRates in an email.

-He says this asset class “has now evolved far beyond cryptocurrencies” to decentralized finance, non-fungible tokens and other investment vehicles.
+He says this asset class “has now evolved far beyond cryptocurrencies” to decentralized finance, NFTs and other investment vehicles.

 Profit and Gains From Crypto

-Market cap works for crypto because it shows how much has been invested in a specific network.
+Market cap shows how much has been invested in a specific network.
 As a general rule, the larger the market cap, the more stable the asset, though it also means the coin has less room to grow.
-It’s also important to keep an eye on the price to determine whether investors are bullish or bearish on the crypto.
+It’s also important to keep an eye on the price to determine whether investors are bullish or bearish on the cryptocurrency.

-- Volatility: This is one thing any crypto investor is probably aware of because it measures the often wild price movements of a particular coin.
-The less volatile the price, the better for the crypto’s value to remain stable.
+- Volatility: The less volatile the price, the better for the crypto’s value to remain stable.

-- Volume 24hr: As the name suggests, Volume 24hr is the total dollar value of all transactions over the past 24 hours.
-It can help you determine a coin’s liquidity.
+- 24-hour volume: The total dollar value of all transactions over the past 24 hours can help you determine a coin’s liquidity.

 How Do I Buy Cryptocurrency?